Annuore/travelwebsite/README.md

 <br>

 # Instructions <a id='instr'></a>
+In this project, you will deploy a static website to AWS by performing the following steps:
-- Create a bucket `<bucket-name>` and make it publicly accessible
+- Create a bucket `<bucket-name>` and make it publicly accessible.
-- Enable `static website hosting` on the Bucket
+- Enable `static website hosting` on the bucket and secure it using IAM policies.
-- Upload the web files to s3
+- Upload the web files to your bucket.
-- Create a `Cloud Front Distribution`
+- Create a `CloudFront distribution`.
-- Make the bucket a `Cloud Front Origin Access Identity` for that Distribution
+- Make the bucket a `CloudFront Origin Access Identity (OAI)` for that distribution.
-- Create a `bucket Policy` that `grants public read access` to the `CLoud Front Distriubtion only`
+- Create a `bucket Policy` that `grants public read access` to the `CloudFront distriubtion`.
-- Access the website via the cloud front Distrubution
+- Access the website using the unique cloudfront distribution endpoint.
 <br>

 # Via Cloudformation <a id='cfn'></a>